MajoTommy/housekeeper-app-dev/docs/CURSORSREADME.md

 - Default values stored in database to maintain single source of truth
 - Reasonable job counts and break times pre-configured

+### Null-Value Approach for Settings
+The application uses a null-value approach for settings to avoid conflicts:
+- Initial working day objects start with null/empty values instead of hardcoded defaults
+- When settings are loaded from the database, the application applies reasonable defaults only for missing fields
+- This prevents conflicts between hardcoded defaults and database values
+- Ensures consistent behavior when toggling days from non-working to working and back

+### Sample Data Management
+- **Reset Functionality**: The app includes a reset button (red circular button at bottom-right corner of main screen)
+- **public/js/sample-data.js**: Contains functions to generate sample data with null values
+- Reset process:
+  1. Clears all existing user settings from the database
+  2. Creates minimal working day objects with only isWorking property set
+  3. Leaves all other fields as null to be populated by the application's default logic
+  4. Forces a page reload to apply the new settings

 ## Known Issues and Fixes

 ### Day Panel Visibility Issues